Saturday, May 22, 2021

 Wednesday, May 05, 2021

-From a photo of dwarf Ditch irises in my yard earlier this spring.
+From a photo of dwarf Dutch irises in my yard earlier this spring.

-Planning a larger, maybe 12x16?, of a group of these irises, and did this one to try out how I would approach it.
+Planning a larger painting, maybe 12x16?, of a group of these irises, and did this one to try out how I would approach it.

-Messed up in my paint handling skills: 1) I got bleeding where I didn't want it; 2) mixed ugly neutral in the bottom.
+Messed up in my paint handling skills: 1) I got bleeding where I didn't want it; 2) mixed ugly neutrals in the bottom ( values might be stronger there too).

 I think I need to get a better plan-- for the pattern of the leaves, and for letting sections dry before painting next to them.